Your Council Tax

 Cheques should be made payable to Tunbridge Wells Borough Council.

-Allocation of Payments
+Allocation of payments

 If you have outstanding Council Tax arrears for a previous year, and your payment does not match the amount outstanding on the current year, your payment may be allocated towards the arrears rather than where you intend.
-You'll need to contact us to let us know which year your payment is for.
+You will need to contact us to let us know which year your payment is for.